 Instructions

-• Step 1: Pat the salmon fillets dry with paper towels and generously coat them with the blackened seasoning blend on all sides.
+• Step 1: Pat the salmon fillets dry with paper towels and generously season both sides with the blackened seasoning blend.

-• Step 2: Heat the olive oil in a large, nonstick skillet over medium-high heat.
-Add the seasoned salmon fillets and cook for 3-4 minutes per side, or until the fish is cooked through and the exterior is nicely blackened.
+• Step 2: Heat 2 tablespoons of olive oil in a large non-stick skillet over medium-high heat.
+Add the seasoned salmon fillets and cook for 3-4 minutes per side, or until the salmon is cooked through and the exterior is nicely blackened.

-• Step 3: While the salmon is cooking, prepare the salad.
-In a large bowl, combine the mixed greens, cherry tomatoes, avocado, feta cheese, and red onion.
+• Step 4: In a large salad bowl, combine the mixed greens, cherry tomatoes, and red onion slices.

-• Step 4: In a small bowl, whisk together the olive oil, lemon juice, Dijon mustard, and honey.
-Season with salt and black pepper to taste.
+• Step 5: In a small bowl, whisk together the balsamic vinegar, Dijon mustard, honey, and 2 tablespoons of olive oil.
+Season with salt and pepper to taste.